Ink cartridge cannot be recognised

 process.
 With these printers, you may have to manually de-select the updates

-after the printer is installed and/or set up your firewall to reject any
+after the printer is installed and/or set up your firewall to reject/warn of any

-system updates.
+system updates trying to upload to your computer.
 Each printer and operating system deals with driver updates

 in different way, but the general principle is the same.